JohnPetere/sams-Cake-Stands-React/README.md

 - Even more ITEMS

 ## Completed
+- [x] Add Functionality
+  - [x] Rendered shop-item-card is loaded to show what it what load like when added
+  - [x] uploaded to database message / UI component
+  - [x] succcesfully added to database / UI component
+  - [x] Let user add more shop-item button, or view all
 - [ x] Add in Nested Routes (dones't have to work or be filled yet)
      - [x] Add Page
      - [x ] Loads Add Page